mhart/ai-to-the-world-mcp-workshop/README.md

 - Verify that the randomness property exists on the data object

 ### Issues with the parseInt function
-- Verify you're slicing the hex string correctly: `randomHex.slice(0, 8)`
+- Verify you're slicing the hex string correctly: `randomHex.slice(startIndex, startIndex + 8)`
 - Make sure you're using parseInt with the hex base: `parseInt(hex, 16)`
 - Check that Math.abs() is being applied to handle potentially negative values